Low-Sugar and Gluten-Free Slow Cooker Blueberry Crisp

 - Leftovers will stay good in the fridge for a day or two, although we didn’t have much left over!

 I used theCrock-Pot Casserole Crock Slow Cookerthat’s shaped like a casserole dish for this recipe, but you can make it in a large oval slow cooker as well, it just won’t be quite as pretty.

 Recipe adapted from Slow Cooker Blueberry Crisp at Eat at Home.

 South Beach Diet / Low-Carb Diet Suggestions:

-Obviously a dessert made with fruit can’t ever be strictly low-carb, but this Low-Sugar and Gluten-Free Slow Cooker Blueberry Crisp doesn’t have much added sugar when you use the Stevia Granulated/brown sugar blend that I prefer for baking.
+Obviously a dessert made with fruit can’t ever be strictly low-carb, but this Low-Sugar and Gluten-Free Slow Cooker Blueberry Crisp has only the natural sugar from the blueberries when you use the Golden Monkfruit Sweetener that I prefer for baking.
 The recipe also has healthy ingredients like oats, nuts, and coconut oil, and blueberries are a Superfood, so I consider this a healthy treat even though it has more carbs than most of my recipes.
 It’s probably phase three for the South Beach Diet and definitely a splurge for other low-carb diet plans.

 Find More Recipes Like This One: